unicode-org/cldr/docs/ldml/tr35-keyboards.md

 Existing Normalization APIs typically operate on plain text, and so those APIs can not be used with content containing markers.

 However, the markers must be retained and processed by keyboard implementations in a manner which will be both consistent across implementations and predictable to keyboard authors.
-Inconsistencies would result in different user experiences- specifically, different or incorrect text output- on some implementations and not another.
+Inconsistencies would result in different user experiences -- specifically, different or incorrect text output -- on some implementations and not another.
 Unpredictability would make it challenging for the keyboard author to create a keyboard with expected behavior.

 This section gives an algorithm for implementing normalization on a text stream including markers.